tunnelvisionlabs/aicabinets/docs/ui/layout_preview/perf.md

    `window.__lp_metrics__` for programmatic assertions.

-The harness uses the new `LayoutPreviewCtrl` to debounce parameter changes, memoize layout models by param hash, and minimise DOM churn during re-rendering.
+The harness uses the new `LayoutPreviewCtrl` to debounce parameter changes, memoize layout models by param hash, and minimize DOM churn during re-rendering.
 Each update
 emits:

 - `update_ms`: time from params received → DOM applied (median ≤ 100 ms target).